t4d-classes/react-redux-typescript_04182022/README.md

-# Welcome to the React & Redux with TypeScript Class
+# Welcome to the React & Redux with TypeScript Class!

 ![Wintellect Logo](images/wintellect-logo.png "Wintellect Logo")